"Ironman 2" and How to Develop a Protagonist with Help from Supporting Characters

 In Ironman 2, Tony Stark attempts to solve the riddle behind the flawed arc reactor that's killing him, he must also learn to accept the reality that he cannot do everything on his own.
 Here, Ironman 2 introduces or expands the role of several key characters to assist Tony in his journey or pick him back up when he's disillusioned, defeated, and knocked down.

 The Really Good: Supporting Characters

-Just look at Tony Stark's team in Ironman 2:
+Just look at Tony Stark's team of allies in Ironman 2:

 · Pepper Potts

 · The legacy of Howard Stark (his father)